imstalin/codenow/_posts/2020-07-09-python-fundamentals.md

 **While Loop** :

-While loop can execute set statement with condition is true, For example
+While loop can execute a set statement with the condition is true, For example

 Condition is true